 Comparable Improvement (CI) is a measure that shows how student

-a given school has changed (or grown) from one year to the next,
+school has changed (or grown) from one year to the next, and then

-and then compares that change to that of the 40 schools that
+compares that change to that of the 40 schools that are demographically

 From this web page you can access a school's comparison group to

-see a list of the 40 schools most similar to the school.
-For non-secondary
+see a list of the 40 schools most similar to the school, as well

-schools you can also see the performance growth of each school on that list.
+as the performance growth of each school on that list.
+Simply go

 the AEIS Glossary.